Cisco, Google sign patent agreement

-Google Inc (GOOG.O) entered into a patent cross-licensing agreement with Cisco Systems Inc (CSCO.O), the internet search giant's second such deal in as many months.
+Google Inc entered into a patent cross-licensing agreement with Cisco Systems Inc, the internet search giant's second such deal in as many months.

 Google's shares were up one percent at $1,145 in premarket trading on Tuesday.